NVIDIA-Merlin/HugeCTR/samples/dcn/README.md

 #### Preprocessing by NVTabular ####

 HugeCTR supports data processing by NVTabular since version 2.2.1.
 Please make sure NVTabular docker environment has been set up successfully according to [NVTAbular github](https://github.com/NVIDIA/NVTabular).
-Make sure to use the latest version(0.2) of NVTabular.
+Make sure to use the latest version of NVTabular.
 And bind mount HugeCTR ${project_home} volume to NVTabular docker.
 Run NVTabular docker and execute the following preprocessing commands.
 Go to [(link)](http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/)
 download kaggle-display dataset into the folder "${project_home}/samples/dcn/".